alphagov/govuk-content-metadata/inference_pipeline_new_content/README.md

 As a result, debugging issues can be difficult.

-Please refer to [fast_api_model_serving/README.md](fast_api_model_serving/README.md) for how the HTTP server for our NER model predictions has been set up, how testing/debugging can be done and how Vertex AI works.
+Please refer to [fast_api_model_serving/README.md](../fast_api_model_serving/README.md) for how the HTTP server for our NER model predictions has been set up, how testing/debugging can be done and how Vertex AI works.

 ### Create/Update the JSON request body

-We are serving Vertex AI Batch Predictions via HTTP method via a POST request sent as part of [the Cloud Workflow](inference_pipeline_new_content/daily_batchjob_workflow.yml).
+We are serving Vertex AI Batch Predictions via HTTP POST method, as part of [a Cloud Workflow](./daily_batchjob_workflow.yml).

 The pipeline uses the Vertex AI API to send batch prediction requests by sending a JSON request body to the HTTP server.
 The JSON request body contains all the information needed for running a batch prediction job.
 Please see [the original documentation](https://cloud.google.com/vertex-ai/docs/predictions/get-predictions#request_a_batch_prediction) and [also here](https://cloud.google.com/vertex-ai/docs/tabular-data/classification-regression/get-batch-predictions#make-batch-request) for more info.

-To facilitate the compilation of the JSON request body, we created a utility function that compiles the the request body in a file called [request_daily_ner.json](inference_pipeline_new_content/json_files/request_daily_ner.json).
+To facilitate the compilation of the JSON request body, we created a utility function that compiles and saved the request body to a file called [request_daily_ner.json](./json_files/request_daily_ner.json).
+The JSON file is then automatically uploaded to Google Storage by a Github Action when commits are pushed to teh remote, and is fetched by the Cloud Workflow before the request is made.

-To modify the prediction parameters (e.g. batch size) for the batch prediction job and update the JSON request body file, please update the values in [request_json_config.yml](inference_pipeline_new_content/utils/request_json_config.yml) and then execute the [python utility script](inference_pipeline_new_content/utils/create_json_request_body.py):
+To modify the prediction parameters (e.g. batch size or machine type) for the batch prediction job and update the JSON request body file accordingly, please update the values in [request_json_config.yml](./utils/request_json_config.yml) and then execute the [python utility script](./utils/create_json_request_body.py):

 ```shell
 cd inference_pipeline_new_content
 python utils/create_json_request_body.py \
   "utils/request_json_config.yml"
 ```

-The JSON file is automatically uploaded to Google Storage by a Github Action when commits are pushed to teh remote, and is fetched by the Cloud Workflow before the request is made.

 ## Scheduled execution